karanpratapsingh/learn-go/README.md

 }
 ```

-_Note: we can also remove the additional semi-colons to make it a little cleaner_
+_Note: we can also remove the additional semi-colons to make it a little cleaner._

 ### Forever loop